University of Virginia

 Professor of Political Science and Law (by courtesy)

 Alan Wiseman is a Co-Director of the Center for Effective Lawmaking.
-He is the Chair of the Political Science Department at Vanderbilt University, where he is the Cornelius Vanderbilt Professor of Political Economy, the Joe B. Wyatt Distinguished University Professor, and a Professor of Political Science and Law (by courtesy).
+He is the Chair of the Political Science Department at Vanderbilt University, where he is the Cornelius Vanderbilt Professor of Political Economy and a Professor of Political Science and Law (by courtesy).
 He has research and teaching interests in American political institutions and positive political economy, focusing on legislative politics, regulation and bureaucratic policy making, and business-government relations.

 Before joining the Vanderbilt Faculty, Professor Wiseman taught at The Ohio State University, where he directed the undergraduate public policy minor in the College of Social and Behavioral Sciences.
 He has also taught at Northwestern’s Kellogg School of Management, and served as a visiting economic scholar with the U.S. Federal Trade Commission.
 He is the author of The Internet Economy: Access, Taxes, and Market Structure (Brookings Institution Press, 2001), and has published numerous articles in journals such as the American Political Science Review, American Journal of Political Science, The Journal of Politics, Legislative Studies Quarterly, and the Journal of Theoretical Politics.

-Greer Kelly is the Operations Director for the Center for Effective Lawmaking.
+Allison is the Operations Director for the Center for Effective Lawmaking.
 She is responsible for growing and overseeing the programs and activities of the Center.
 Her primary focus is on cultivating awareness, building relationships, securing funding, and strategic planning.
-Greer previously worked for the State of Tennessee and interned on Capitol Hill.
-She is a graduate of Peabody College at Vanderbilt University and Virginia Tech.